Tinau

 The Tinau is a river originating from the Mahabharat Mountains and flowing through the Siwalik Hills and Terai Plain at Butwal, Nepal before joining the Ganges.

 River morphology

+The main stem of the Tinau River originates at an altitude of 1300m.
 The length of the Tinau is 95 km starting from Palpa to Indo-Nepal Border at Marchawar.
-The catchment area of the river is about 1081 sq. km up to the border.
+The catchment area of the river is about 1081 sq. km up to the border of which 412 km^{2} (41200 ha.) are in the Terai and 669 km2 of mountainous area.

 River flow

 The minimum flow of the river is about 2.2 m3/s in April while the calculated 100 years return period flow in 2500m3/s.

 The maximum recorded flow at DHM station no 390 is as follows: